 I have a longstanding interest in the relationship between music and play--the other side of "ludomusicology," if you will, and am currently developing an essay for publication based on a pair of conference presentations from a few years ago.

 I have also taken an interest in the history and development of David Lewin's transformational theory.
-I spent two days working in the Lewin archives at the Library of Congress in 2014, and have recently begun tracking down various pieces of Lewiniana at Harvard.
-I am currently finishing a review of the new publication of David Lewin's Morgengruss: Text, Context, Commentary (Oxford, 2015), edited by Richard Cohn and David Bard-Schwarz, for the journal Music Theory and Analysis.
+I spent two days working in the Lewin archives at the Library of Congress in 2014, and in my spare time I enjoy tracking down various pieces of Lewiniana at Harvard.
+I am currently finishing a review of David Lewin's Morgengruss: Text, Context, Commentary (Oxford, 2015), edited by Richard Cohn and David Bard-Schwarz, for the journal Music Theory and Analysis.